Markmk12/Road-Infrastructure-Resilience/README.md

 or retrieve a graph based on Open Street Map Data with `networkx_import.py`.
 The graph is automatically saved in a subfolder.
 For the exact procedure see the comments in the corresponding file
 - In `main.py` the simulation takes place.
 Import a road network and set some simulation conditions (e.g. sample size, etc.).
 The results are stored in `results/`.
+Likewise, the results are displayed in the terminal.
+- See the comments and the docstring for more information.

 ## File Structure